 All Cultivar Greenhouses come with the option of adding integrated cold frames which can be placed on either side of your greenhouse depending on the optimum position for protecting your tender plants.

 Our cold frames are built from the same high quality materials as the greenhouses to which they are attached, with a high strength powder coated aluminium frame, long lasting Accoya wood surface and toughened safety glass.
 As you can see, we use only the best materials in the construction of our cold frame greenhouses to ensure that we deliver our customers a product which will stand the test of time and endure any harsh weather conditions.

 The side of the greenhouse to which the cold frame is attached should have low level boarding to all the cold frames to be secured to the structure.
 Did you know that we can even design your greenhouse to have cold frames on the side and front glazed?
 Just remember to ask us at the time of requesting your quote.

 All of our cold frames are designed with high quality hinges and a neat aluminium stay to provide additional greenhouse ventilation.
 Alternatively, the lids can be folded back to rest against the greenhouse.
 The cold frames are designed to have one lid per greenhouse panel, so a four panel long greenhouse as pictured (which is almost 10 ft 5) would have four cold frame lids.
 Each lid being approximately 750mm wide (approx 2 ft 6).

 Ordinarily the side on which the coldframes are to be positioned would have the low level ventilation removed and replaced with manual vents at eaves level (as pictured).

-View Coldframe Specification & Sizes
+View Our Greenhouse Coldframe Specification & Sizes